lavariall/room-temp-open-web-ui/README.md

-# Room Temp Open Web UI
+# Room Temp Hum Server

 This project integrates Open WebUI with local MCP servers to monitor room temperature and humidity.